The following information is for our 2022 award year.

 - two signed letters from graduate students your nominee has mentored (combined into one PDF, one page each)

-- two signed letters from your nominee’s peers that support your nominee’s research efforts (combined into one PDF, one page each)
+- two signed letters from your nominee’s peers; one letter that supports your nominee’s research efforts and another letter that supports your nominee’s diversity efforts (diversity efforts can be both internal and to the professional community) (combined into one PDF, one page each)

 I’ve Gathered Everything, Now What Do I Need to Do?